Canary Islands, Spain

 Here are more details about ferries to La Palma:

-- Ferry Cádiz to La Palma: ferries from Cádiz to La Palma are in operation once or twice a week (usually every Tuesday).
-It takes 54-56 hours to reach the port of Santa Cruz de La Palma.
+- Ferry Cádiz to La Palma: ferries from Cádiz to La Palma are in operation once a week (usually every Tuesday).
+It takes about 56 hours to reach the port of Santa Cruz de La Palma.

 Did our travel guide to La Palma give you an uncontrollable urge to sail in the ocean?
-Then, book ferry tickets to La Palma online on Ferryhopper at no additional cost.
+Then, book ferry tickets to La Palma online on Ferryhopper with no hidden fees.
 On our Map of ferries, you can find all available ferry connections from/to La Palma and the Canary Islands, to plan your island-hopping holidays with ease!